enkidevs/curriculum/data-analysis/data-analysis-core/google-analytics/key-features.md

 ## Practice

-What is a “metric” in Google Analytics?
+What is a "metric" in Google Analytics?

 ???